logo image

 RS Home

-Huntingtower Castle is situated about 3 miles northwest of Perth centre, just on the outskirts of the City, 63 miles north of Glasgow, 44 miles north of Edinburgh.
+Huntingtower Castle is 3 miles northwest of Perth centre, just on the outskirts of the City, 63 miles north of Glasgow, 44 miles north of Edinburgh.

 There is a small entrance fee to explore the Castle rooms and walk around the top for views over Perth.
 There are a number of notice boards giving the history of the Castle and what the rooms were used for.
+Open most of the year.
 Postcode: PH1 3JL

 For Images on Mobile swipe right